Muhammad Al-Zawahiri, the younger brother of Ayman Al Zawahiri, was born in Egypt in 1953.

 It is reasonable to believe that Muhammad Al-Zawahiri was kept in jail mainly in order to put pressure on his brother Ayman Al Zawahiri – the acting leader of Al Qaeda.

 Muhammad Al-Zawahiri was among few hundred radical Muslims who were realized from Egyptian jail in 03/2011, following EGYPT'S REVOLUTION of 02/2011.
 He was rearrested on Tuesday 03/22/2011 but released again aftar a year in early 2012.
 Muhammad Al-Zawahiri became one of the leaders of the bloody Salafists demonstrations against the Egyptian Supreme Military Council in early 05/2012, which claimed the life of over 20 protesters calling to put an end to Military rule in Egypt (see - EGYPTS' CHANGEOVER).
+Muhammad Al-Zawahiri was rearrested by the Egyptian army, on 08/17/2013, at a checkpoint in Giza, the city across the Nile from Cairo, following security measures in the aftermathe of EGYPT'S III REVOLUTION.

 * Related topics -